esperanca/personal_website/src/posts/weeknote-022.md

 My first slide to present the idea had a citation to an old adage I still use: [Standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants).
 I believe that the most critical part of working with design systems is community.
 And nothing creates community and drives adoption faster than acknowledging contributions.

-One person that shares this way of thinking with me and plays a pivotal role in our team is Jack Roles.
+One person that shares this way of thinking with me and plays a pivotal role in our Design System team is Jack Roles.
 He was my first hire at Babylon, referred by Chris Clarke, one of our design leaders.
+They worked together building the Design System team at Tesco, which is a great in terms of accessibility.

 Jack is completing one year in this journey next month.
 Jack is a rare breed of designer.
 One of his qualities that I admire is that he knows how to achieve balance.
-He is passionate about UI aesthetics but cares about accessibility more.
+He is passionate about UI aesthetics but cares about accessibility a lot.
 He is exceptionally talented but really, really humble.
 You can learn more about Jack’s work and the initial months of Babylon DNA in [this blog post](https://jackroles.co.uk/babylon-dna-the-journey-from-sketch-to-figma).
-Edited by Amy Hupe, it shows the challenge of formalising a design language and using Figma libraries to improve your design documentation and create consistent components.
+Edited by Amy Hupe - and probably peer-reviewed by Linsey and Elliot - the article shows the challenges we faced when formalising NVL, our design language.
+You will find cool details about using Figma libraries to create consistent components and improve design documentation.

 ### My favourite wizard